collective/collective.developermanual/source/tutorials/source.rst

   Other operating system production installations are possible, but rarer.

-How to install Plone for testing or developmenet
+How to install Plone for testing or development
 ========================================================

 Plone development can be done on any modern desktop operating system.
-The recommended Plone development method is to develop on your local computer and then push changes to the server as Plone add-on.
+The recommended Plone development method is to develop on your local computer and then push changes to the server as a Plone add-on.

 * You install Plone on the server for production.
 * You install Plone locally for the development.